kevgo/run-that-app/README.md

 _Run-that-app_ runs on all major computer platforms including Linux, Windows, and macOS.
 Installs happen in seconds, don't require _sudo_, and store nothing but the executables on your hard drive.
-Run-that-app has zero dependencies and avoids the Docker-in-Docker problem.
+Run-that-app has zero dependencies (it can download and extract `.zip`, `.tar.gz`, and `.tar.xz` files on its own) and avoids the Docker-in-Docker problem.

 ### quickstart